DAST

 Note

-You will see an error message if there is an error with the script for the recorded login or the status checker.
+You will see error messages if there is an error with the script for the recorded login or the status checker.

 Recorded login images are only stored for 14 days.
 After this period, you need to run a new pre-scan check in order to review your login sequence.